 TERRAIN/ROUTE CHOICES: The 10,000 Islands offers a wide range of daily route options.
 Traveling will consist of paddling among the low-lying islands, bays, beaches, canals, and lakes in the Gulf of Mexico.

-TYPE OF TRAVEL/DISTANCE: You will travel in 17-foot Wenonah Champlain canoes, which hold two to three paddlers, plus all necessary gear.
-An average day’s travel will consist of 4-6 hours of paddling, depending on the tides and weather.
+TYPE OF TRAVEL/DISTANCE: You will travel in 17-foot Wenonah Champlain canoes, which hold two to three paddlers and all necessary gear.
+An average day’s travel will consist of 4-6 hours of paddling depending on the tides and weather.
 Travel distances will vary from 4-12 miles per day.
 No previous experience is needed to complete this trip.